 In Bhutan, the growth of social media users (around 50 per cent of the population) has been at the cost of official 'legacy' media and the resultant loss of professional journalism, fear members of the media community.
-The strengthening of online presence of the print media was a way forward, along with Government support in the form of online advertising revenue as well as increasing public media.
+The strengthening of online presence of the print media was a information."